AdRoll/ecs-ship/README.md

 1. Grab the configuration from the `cluster` and `service` you specify.
 2. Apply the patches you can specify from the command line.
 3. Create a task definition out of the patched configuration.
-4. Deploy the service with the new task definition, wait for stability and if it's not reached roll back.
+4. Deploy the service with the new task definition.
+5. Wait for stability.

 ## Usage